CCRPC Bicycle Count Program Evaluation and Data Analysis

 Principal Investigator: Gregory Rowangould

-Co-Investigators: Brittany Antonczak, Claude Morelli, Mahmoud Taha, Moneeb Genedy, Stephen Montaño, Patience Raby
+Co-Investigators: Brittany Antonczak, Claude Morelli, Mahmoud Taha, Moneeb Genedy, Stephen Montaño, and Patience Raby

 Project Sponsor: EPA